j3ffyang/container/docs/20171126_secure_phpldapadm_by apache2.md

-# Secure phpLDAPadmin by Apache2 Passwd Authentication
+# Secure phpLDAPadmin by Apache2 Passwd Authentication and SSL

 #### Document Objective
 - As subject